 Make it a high priority to connect with marketing.
 For example, assume that a marketer creating a content asset wants to hear from sales.
 They want to hear about what you hear in the market — resonating messages, which titles are most open to your product, etc. If they don't want that feedback, they are not the right marketers.

 To win long-term, sales and marketing must have a close relationship, as all modern businesses understand.
 So do whatever you can to tighten that bond, and don't be afraid to get into the marketing fun.

-None of these qualities is innate.
-Instead, all these are learned skills, and some retain some skills more quickly than others; everyone can get more proficient at all of them.
+No-one is born with all these skills.
+They can all be learned, and even though some people pick up new skills more quickly than others, everyone can at least get more proficient at them.

-What this means to your company and sales managers – focus your training on these areas, and you'll undoubtedly see results.
-These are the skills modern salespeople are good at, so if your team gets better in these areas, you'll have a sales team of more relevant, happy, and skilled colleagues who perform better.
+What does this mean to your company and sales managers?
+Focus training on these areas, and you'll undoubtedly see results.
+These are the skills that successful modern salespeople are good at, so if your team gets better in these areas, you'll have a sales team of more relevant, happy, and skilled colleagues who perform better.

 If you're a sales rep or a sales manager who wants to get better at the skills I've mentioned in this article, we can give you a hand.
 Take a look at our LinkedIn training package to see the kind of training we can offer and book a meeting with me to discuss it further.